onur-zengin/python-cisco-iosxr/README.md

     Maximum serving capacity of a CDN node relative to its wire rate.
 Default value is '90'.

-    While working Akamai MCDN regions, this parameter must be configured to the lowest of the 'bit-cap' or 'flit-limit'.
-    For instance; if the maximum expected throughput from a CDN region with 200Gbps physical capacity is 160Gbps due to its manually overridden bit-limit, even though the region could serve up to a higher throughput under normal conditions without being flit-limited, then the cdn_serving_cap must be set to '80'.
+    While working with Akamai MCDN regions, this parameter must be configured to the lowest of the 'bit-cap' or 'flit- limit' values.
+For instance; if the maximum expected throughput from a CDN region with 200 Gbps physical capacity is 160 Gbps due to its manually overridden bit-limit, then the cdn_serving_cap must be set to '80'.
+When the bit- limit is removed, it should be reset to a value (typically >90) that is indicative of the highest achievable throughput without the region being flit-limited.

-    [simulation_mode=<on|off>]
+    [runtime=<infinite(Default)|random_integer>]

+    An integer value, if configured, is used to calculate the number polling cycles left before the program terminates itself.
+It could be useful in scenarios where it is desired to gracefully exit the program after a certain amount of time, such as C-Auth password expiry.

+    [simulation_mode=<on|off(Default)>]

-    Node discovery (SNMPWALK) and probing (SNMPGET) will continue, however all configuration changes (over SSH) will be frozen.
+    If switched on, node discovery and probing will continue, however no configuration changes will be made to the router(s).

 4. MULTI-THREADING